Khom Thai script: Usage

-The script is used for various purposes such as Buddhist texts called Samut khoi, talismanic images, medicinal texts, magical textbooks, local Buddhist histories, treatises and manuals on topics like astrology, numerology, cosmology, warfare, sai-ja-saat, divination, and the creation and interpretation of yantras.
+The script is used for various purposes such as Buddhist texts called Samut khoi, talismanic images, medicinal texts, magical textbooks, local Buddhist histories, treatises and manuals on topics like astrology, numerology, cosmology, warfare, saiyasat, divination, and the creation and interpretation of yantras.

 Manuscripts employing the Khom Thai script can be found in the regions of Bangkok/Thonburi, Ayutthaya, Nakhon Si Thammarat, Champassak, Vientiane, parts of Isan, Luang Prabang, and Chiang Mai.
 There are two main types of manuscripts that use the Khom Thai script, namely palm leaf manuscripts (ใบลาน) and folding books (สมุดข่อย), the latter which were made of mulberry paper.
 A variety of other materials were also used.

 The Khom Thai script is considered a sacred script, and its status is similar to the Siddhaṃ script used by Mahayana Buddhism.
-The script held a position of prestige at the Thai and Lao royal courts, similar to the Pali and Sanskrit languages and to a certain extent also the Khmer language, where the script was used in ritualised royal formula and formal protocols.
+The script held a position of prestige at the Thai royal courts, similar to the Pali and Sanskrit languages and to a certain extent also the Khmer language, where the script was used in ritualised royal formula and formal protocols.

 Owing to the influence of Khmer occultism, it is common for Thai men to have their bodies ritualistically and symbolically marked with Khom Thai script— structured in various forms of "yantra", called yantra tattooing.
 The script is also used for yantras and mantras on cloth, paper, or engravings on brass plates in Cambodia and Thailand.